alpargur/alpargur/README.md

 # alpar
 ### Fun facts about Alpar

 - Currenly working at [Vaillant Group](https://www.vaillant-group.com/), where data meets heating.
-Building smarthome technologies with smarter people.
+On a mission for building smarthome technologies with smarter people.

 - Passionate about building tools and products for everyday life that increase efficiency and bring out joy.